How We Create Custom Sun Visors for Rare Semi Truck Models

 How We Build It

-- Mock-Up: We start by shaping your visor from cardboard, right in front of you based on your instructions.
+- The Mock-Up: We start by shaping your visor from cardboard, right in front of you based on your instructions.

 - Material Choice: Want paint?
 We’ll use aluminum.
 Want that shiny look?
 Stainless steel is your go-to (the most popular choice).
 You can tell us which styles you prefer.